 Here are some strategies to help agents bridge silence on a call – no matter what the reason.

-Bridging Silence on a Call… When an Agent Is Busy Completing a Task
+1. Bridge Silence on a Call When an Agent is Busy Completing a Task

-One way to help overcome this – without filling the time with small talk and compromising the ability for the agent to complete the task in hand – is for the agent to let the customer know there’s about to be a period of silence and to be honest about how long it will take.
+One way to help overcome dead air whilst completing a task – without filling the time with small talk and compromising the ability for the agent to complete the task in hand – is for the agent to let the customer know there’s about to be a period of silence and to be honest about how long it will take.

 For example, “I’m just going to take a look into that for you and I’ll need to be quiet for 2 minutes, if you can please wait on the line” sets far more realistic expectations, is better than pretending “I’ll be right back”, and will be far easier to come back from afterwards – without compromising rapport.